tjFogarty/tj-ie/src/site/posts/building-my-site-part-ii-setup.md

 You could argue that for something simple, webpack just isn't needed, and you'd be absolutely right.
 There's nothing wrong with a single CSS file and a few script tags since that's what it all boils down to anyway.
 I wanted to use some features of JavaScript that needed something extra for them to work across multiple browsers.
 I felt it would be conducive to a more scalable codebase when things get tacked-on down the line.
 I could be wrong, but I'm willing to give it a go.

-Laravel Mix makes it easy to get started in any web project, as seen in the {% external-link "https://github.com/JeffreyWay/laravel-mix/blob/master/docs/installation.md", "installation docs" %} it's not just for Laravel.
+Laravel Mix makes it easy to get started in any web project, as seen in the [installation docs](https://github.com/JeffreyWay/laravel-mix/blob/master/docs/installation.md) it's not just for Laravel.

 For example, if I want to have my JavaScript &amp; Less transpiled I can do the following in my `webpack.mix.js` file: